What Is the Family and Medical Leave Act?

 Though FMLA leave is unpaid, the law ensures that employees can keep their health insurance while they are gone and that they will have the same or equivalent job and pay when they return.

-Note: Even in cases in which the employee has not requested a leave under the FMLA, if the supervisor knows or has reason to believe that the employee is out of work for an FMLA-qualifying reason, the supervisor should proceed as if a request for FMLA was received and follow the steps below.
+Note: Even when the employee has not requested a leave under FMLA, if the supervisor knows or has reason to believe that the employee is out of work for an FMLA-qualifying reason, the supervisor should proceed as if a request for FMLA was received and contact the Leave Administration team.

-3. The unit HR department, in consultation with the supervisor, determines if the absence qualifies for FMLA and if the employee needs to show certifying documents.
+- The OHR Leave Administration team determines if the absence qualifies for FMLA and if the employee needs to show certifying documents.

-Within five business days of being notified by the employee or supervisor, unit HR sends the employee:
+Within five business days of being notified by the employee or supervisor, the Leave Administration team will send the appropriate paperwork.

-4. The unit HR department enters FMLA leave information into HRMS.
+- The Leave Administration team enters FMLA leave information into HRMS.

-6. The unit HR department completes and sends required documentation to the employee.
+- The Leave Administration team completes and sends required documentation to the employee.

 End of Leave

-1. The employee contacts the supervisor or unit HR department before their expected return to work.
+- The employee contacts their leave administrator and supervisor before their expected return to work.

 The employee should confirm a return date or explain the medical necessity of more leave beyond 12 weeks.

-2. The supervisor arranges for the employee to return to work.
+- The leave administrator and supervisor coordinate on the employee's return to work.

 Under FMLA, the employee must return to the same or equivalent position as before the leave (see "Return to Work" below).
 If the employee is returning to an equivalent job, rather than the same job, the supervisor and employee should discuss the terms of the new position.

-3. The unit HR department keeps FMLA documents on file.
+- The Leave Administration team keeps FMLA documents on file.

 - Recognizing an FMLA-qualifying event